ojewalegloria14-excel/Gneith-pharmaceutical-data-analytics-dashboard/README.md

 **What I Did**

-Cleaned and prepared data using Excel, SQL, and Power BI Analyzed business data using SQL
+I Cleaned and prepared data using Excel, SQL, and Power BI I Analyzed business data using SQL
-Created KPIs and interactive dashboards using Power BI and DAX Identified trends and potential business issues
+I Created KPIs and interactive dashboards using Power BI and DAX I Identified trends and potential business issues

 **Tools I used**